Who is…

 Meaning: the wanderer; loiterer

-Terah is the father of Abraham.
-For some unknown reason, he emigrated with his family from his native mountains in the north to the plains of Mesopotamia.
-He had three sons, Haran, Nahor, and Abraham.
+Terah is the father of Abraham and lived during the early 2nd millennium BC.
+He native land was in Ur of the Chaldeans (southern Mesopotamia).
+For some unknown reason, he later emigrated with his family from these mountains to the plains of Mesopotamia.

-Terah afterwards migrated with Abraham (probably his youngest son) and Lot (his grandson), together with their families, from Ur, intending to go with them to Canaan; but he tarried at Haran, where he spent the remainder of his days, and died at the age of 205 years (Genesis 11:24-32; Joshua 24:2).
+Terah afterwards migrated with Abram (probably his youngest son) and Lot (his grandson), together with their families, from Ur, intending to go with them to Canaan, but he tarried at Haran, where he spent the remainder of his days, and died at the age of 205 years (Genesis 11:24-32; Joshua 24:2).

-What a wonderful part the descendants of this Chaldean shepherd have played in the history of the world!
+What a wonderful part some descendants of this Chaldean shepherd played in the history of the world.

 Relatives